 3. New articles published in one language never got translated

-You add 5 EN articles a month, but only translate 1-2 to ZH.
-Translation backlog grows monthly.
+You add 5 EN articles a month but translate only 1-2 to ZH.
+The backlog grows monthly.
 After a year, 50+ articles are EN-only.

-How to spot it: Articles with translationKey in en/ but no matching zh/ file.
-Count these — that’s your translation debt.
+How to spot it: articles with a translationKey in en/ but no matching zh/ file.
+Count these; that is your translation debt.

 4. Auto-translation got applied without review

 To “fix drift,” you machine-translated the missing pieces.
-Now the non-English locale has fluent-sounding but contextually wrong content — translated copy that references the English button name when the UI shows the localized one, or English nouns sticking out in translated paragraphs.
-Bilingual presence with worse quality than monolingual.
+Now the non-English locale reads fluently but is contextually wrong: it references the English button name when the UI shows the localized one, or English nouns stick out mid-paragraph.
+You have bilingual presence with worse quality than monolingual.

-How to spot it: Read 5 random recent ZH translations.
-If they have AI-translation tells (literal idioms, English remnants, mismatched UI terms), unreviewed auto-translation is the culprit.
+How to spot it: read 5 random recent ZH translations.
+AI-translation tells (literal idioms, English remnants, mismatched UI terms) mean unreviewed auto-translation is the culprit.

-EN article links to /zh/articles/old-name/ because the EN was written first and the author copy-pasted a link without updating the locale.
-ZH reader clicks → 404.
+An EN article links to /zh/articles/old-name/ because the EN was written first and the author copy-pasted a link without updating the locale.
+A ZH reader on that EN page clicks through and the locale flips, or hits a 404 if the slug also changed.

-How to spot it: Grep for /zh/articles/ in en/ files (and vice versa) — usually wrong unless explicitly bilingual reference.
-Count mismatched-locale links.
+How to spot it: grep for /zh/articles/ inside en/ files (and the reverse).
+Those are usually wrong unless the reference is deliberately cross-locale.

 6. Translations diverge in content, not just freshness

 EN got expanded with new examples; ZH got pruned for brevity.
-Now they’re not translations of each other — they’re related articles. hreflang implies they’re the same; readers find they’re not.
+They are no longer translations of each other; they are related articles. hreflang implies they are the same, and readers find they are not.

-How to spot it: Word count ratio.
-If en > 1.5x zh (or vice versa) and the difference isn’t just language verbosity, content actually diverged.
+How to spot it: word-count ratio.
+If en > 1.5x zh (or the reverse) and the gap is more than language verbosity, the content actually diverged.

 Shortest path to fix

 Ordered by ROI.
-Step 1 audits; subsequent steps decide what to do per drift type.
+Step 1 audits; the rest decide what to do per drift type.

 Step 1: Build a drift audit